Instrumentation

 CBL Dart has builtin trace points at which flow control is given to the

-currently installed TracingDelegate
+currently installed TracingDelegate.

-Included in this package is the DevToolsTracing
+Included in this package is the DevToolsTracing delegate, which records

 timeline events that can be later visualized through the Dart DevTools